 - From hosting council meetings via electronic means to a guide for municipal leaders on the governments’ response to COVID-19, our COVID-19 webpage provides a variety of information and links to credible sources.

 - We hosted or sponsored 35 webinars and developed comprehensive online resources.

-- Our team conducted 135 member visits, in-person and virtually, to make sure we were meeting your needs.
+- Over the last year, our team conducted over 300 member visits, in-person and virtually, to make sure we were meeting your needs.